aodhanlutetiae/dj/sheets2.md

 <br />
 >=SUM(C2:C196)

-will add all the numbers in Column C and give you the total number of bags
+will add all the numbers in Column C and give you the total number of bags for all the retailers in 2019

 <br />
 >=SUM(C2:C196) / 52